-Site Action/Task Expected Timescale Progress Teal Close (allocated for 830 homes).
+Site Action/Task description Expected Outcome Timescale Progress Teal Close (allocated for 830 homes).
 No action required.
-Outcome On-going.
-Phase 1 for 199 homes and phase 2 for 353 homes currently under construction.
-Reserved matters for the third and final housing phase of 255 homes granted in July 2022.
+On-going.
+Site is currently under construction for 807 homes.
 North of Papplewick Lane (allocated for up to 300 homes).
 No action required.
 On-going.
 Site is currently under construction for 255 homes.
+Full planning application for an additional 30 homes granted March 2024 subject to a s106 agreement.
+However, the application for access submitted to ADC refused April 2024.
 Top Wighay Farm (allocated for 1,000 homes).
 No action required.
-Planning application for reserved matters.
+Reserved matters approval.
 On-going.
 Accelerated Construction Funding secured for access improvements to the site.
 Two new junctions from the A611 are currently under construction.
 Outline planning permission for 805 homes, 49,500 sq. m of B1 and B8, local centre and primary school and associated infrastructure granted in March 2022.
-Reserved matters application anticipated during 2022.
+Reserved matters application

-Site Action/Task description Expected Outcome Timescale Progress H1 Rolleston Drive (allocated for 140 homes).
-No action required.
-Julioniie On-going.
-Site is currently under construction for 131 homes.
+Site Action/Task description Expected Outcome Timescale Progress received in December 2023.
+H1 Rolleston Drive (allocated for 140 homes).
+Support Jigsaw Homes in identifying a new developer for the site.
+On-going.
+Site was currently under construction for 131 modular homes.
+However, developer went into administration so construction is paused.
 H2 Brookfields Garden Centre (allocated for 90 homes).
-Please also see Infrastructure below for education contribution.
-Issue decision notice.
-Planning application for reserved matters for phase 1 and planning application for phase 2.
+Regular dialogue with landowner/ developer.
+Assess future intentions for the site in light of change of owner.
 On-going.
-Outline permission for up to 32 homes on part of the site (phase 1) granted in March 2020.
+Outline permission for up to 32 homes on part of the site (phase 1) lapsed in March 2023.
+No planning application received since.
 H3 Willow Farm (allocated for 110 homes).
 Regular dialogue with landowner/ developer.
-Determine planning application.
-Issue decision notice.
 Planning application for remainder part of the site.
 On-going.
-Informal guidance adopted February 2020.
-Full planning application for 28 homes on part of the site pending consideration.
+Full planning application for 24 homes on part of the site Granted permission in April 2023.
 H4 Linden Grove (allocated for 115 homes).
 No action required.
 Ongoing.
 Site is currently under construction for 120 homes.
 H5 Lodge Farm Lane (allocated for 150 homes) Secure education contributions (see Infrastructure below for education contribution).
 Sign off s106.
-Issue decision notice.
-Planning application for reserved matters.
-Ongoing.
+Planning application Ongoing.
 Resolution to grant outline planning application for up to 148 homes in August 2019 subject to the signing of s106.
 H6 Spring Lane (allocated for 150 homes).
 No action required.
 Site completed.
-H7 Howbeck Road/ Mapperley Plains (allocated for 205 homes).
-Encourage the remainder of the site to come forward.
-Planning application for remainder part of the site.
-On-going.
-Majority of the site is currently under construction for 164 homes.
+H7 Howbeck Road/ No action required.
+Decision notice On-going.
+Majority of the site is currently